nathanhammond/iosfont/README.md

 # iosfont v0.0.5
-**THIS SCRIPT IS NOT YET COMPLETE.
-IT DOES NOT YET DO EVERYTHING THE README ADVERTISES!**

 iosfont is a script designed to make it easy to install and uninstall fonts on iOS devices.